• Skip to main content

 heating milk

-2. When the milk is slightly hot, add pepper powder and turmeric powder or paste.
+2. Allow the milk to cool down a bit.
+When the milk is slightly hot, add black pepper powder and turmeric powder or turmeric paste made from fresh root.
 My kids drink unsweetened milk, so I do not add any sweetener.

 adding turmeric and pepper to make haldi ka doodh

 3. Stir well until the turmeric blends well with milk.
 Mix well with a spoon and transfer to a cup.
-I do not filter the cream or pepper, if you prefer you can.
+I do not filter the cream or pepper, if you prefer you can strain the milk.

 turmeric steeped in milk